biaoxie/Clean-Unity-Project/README.md

 # Disclaimer
 - USE AT YOUR OWN RISKS!
 - Author is not responsible for any files that accidentally deleted, please make sure that you understand the code before using it.
-- Any other tools provided by Unity will need to reinstall, for example: `Input System`, or `Universal RP`.